 12. Police Sites

 Intelligence Fusion uses these sources, teamed with military-grade processes and structure to enable a new way of thinking, encouraging analysts to adapt alternative mindsets to better discover, evaluate and understand threats of every kind.
 As part of our open source intelligence course, we provide extensive training on the most effective way to use these OSINT tools as well as an impressive and diverse range of additional modules, all built using real-life experiences from our ex-military and intelligence expert team.

-For security teams across the globe, there is an additional challenge of being able to contextualise all of the information that can be accessed from such open source intelligence tools in order to better intrepret information, provide real insight into threats and therefore act quickly in response.
+For security teams across the globe, there is an additional challenge of being able to contextualise all of the information that can be accessed from such open source intelligence tools in order to better interpret information, provide real insight into threats and act quickly in response.